How Many Wefts Are Needed for a Full Head?

 This guide explores every angle so stylists can confidently answer this question, and clients know what to expect in terms of cost, comfort, and results.

-Chapter 1: What Is a Weft?
+What Is a Weft?

 A weft is a continuous strip of hair extensions sewn or bonded at the top seam.
 Different weft types affect how many are needed: